This post is about Twitter success. How to actually talk to people on Twitter.

 Starting with me.

-Pick a few of these five actions and do them right now:
+Pick a few of these five actions and do them right now for Twitter success:

 1. Send me a friendly @message like: “Hey @TimsStrategy – saw your post.
 Here to talk.”
 Or show me your sarcastic side: @TimsStrategy “No longer following you.
 Got tired of that.”